gandalfoglia/gandalfoglia/README.md

 ## Welcome to my profile!
-- 📚 Currently studying Computer Science at EPFL
+- 📚 Currently studying at HEC Lausanne
 - 💞️ I love working on personal projects (not only coding projets)

 <!---